Monitor Kubernetes clusters using Azure Monitor and cloud native tools

 To use Azure Monitor managed service for Prometheus, you need to have an Azure Monitor workspace.
 For information on design considerations for a workspace configuration, see Azure Monitor workspace architecture.

-Enable scraping of Prometheus metrics by Azure Monitor managed service for Prometheus from your cluster using one of the following methods:
+Enable scraping of Prometheus metrics by Azure Monitor managed service for Prometheus from your cluster either when it's created or add this functionality to an existing cluster.
+See Enable Prometheus metrics for details.

 If you already have a Prometheus environment that you want to use for your AKS clusters, then enable Azure Monitor managed service for Prometheus and then use remote-write to send data to your existing Prometheus environment.
 You can also use remote-write to send data from your existing self-managed Prometheus environment to Azure Monitor managed service for Prometheus.